manuestrella28/SocialShare/README.md

 |                         | source           | The source of the content (e.g. your website or application name)                   |

-For each social network, the url parameter will be auto-populated from the location.href of the page when not explicitly set.
+- **For each social network, the url parameter will be auto-populated from the location.href of the page when not explicitly set.**
-Any url parameter set will be concatentated to the location.href value of the page.
+- **Any url parameter set will be concatentated to the location.href value of the page.**
+- **All parameter values are URL encoded.**

 ###<a name="UsageHTML"></a> HTML Markup